-Challenge number Detail of challenge 1 Internal monitoring tells us that outcomes in English for pupils in receipt of PPG in KS2 are below their peers.
-2 Internal monitoring tells us that outcomes in mathematics for PPG in upper juniors is currently below peers.
-3 Disadvantaged pupils often start school with more limited speech, communication and language acquisition when compared to their peers.
-4 Reduced cultural and social interaction of disadvantaged pupils impacts on outcomes in the wider curriculum.
-5 Attendance of pupils in receipt of PPG is currently lower than peers, impacting negatively on access, progress and attainment across the curriculum.
+Challenge number Detail of challenge 1 Internal monitoring tells us that outcomes in English (Reading and Writing) for pupils in receipt of PPG in KS2 are below their peers.
+2 Internal monitoring tells us that pupils in receipt of PP perform less well than their peers 3 Internal monitoring tells us that outcomes in mathematics for PPG in UKS2 is currently below peers.
+4 Disadvantaged pupils often start school with more limited speech, communication and language acquisition when compared to their peers.
+5 Reduced cultural and social interaction of disadvantaged pupils impacts on outcomes in the wider curriculum.
+6 Attendance of pupils in receipt of PPG is currently lower than peers, impacting negatively on access, progress and attainment across the curriculum.